Heroes-Global/uber-coding-challenge/README.md

     fitting.
 For example, we may easily introduce a caching layer without it affecting the client.
   - Uniform interface: All resources are accessed via the URI:
-    `/sfmovies/api/v1.0/movies/` and all results are represented using JSON.
+    `/sfmovies/api/v1/movies/` and all results are represented using JSON.

+  - Content negotiation: Only supports "Content-type: application/json"

+- Wrote the REST part from scratch but could potentially have used the flask-restful
 - The back-end is very restrictive as it only allows GET requests as there is no authentication mechanism to allow POST, PUT and DELETE to happen in a responsible manner.
+- It is also slacking a bit on the HATEOAS requirements of the REST principles.

 - Implemented in a test-driven fashion, but not in the completely rigorous way.
 - Used the Google geocoding service to obtain coordinates for each movie